Alaska’s National Parks: Denali & the Kenai Fjords

 - The water is safe to drink throughout your tour unless posted otherwise.

 - This tour includes two lunches and two dinners: They may be set menus, buffets, or family-style meals, depending on the location.
-Dinners also include one glass of beer, wine, or a soft drink, as well as water, coffee, and tea.
+Dinners also include one glass of beer, wine, or a soft drink, as well as water.

 - Breakfast each morning is also included at the hotel and is typically buffet style with hot and cold options.